Sónia Rocha: Awards and honours

 Rocha was an invited member of the Research Excellence Framework 2021 sub-panel for UoA5, and an elected Fellow of the Royal Society of Biology.
 She was the recipient of both an Independent Cancer Research UK senior fellowship and an Independent RCUK Junior Fellowship In 2011, her 2008 Biochemical Journal paper was awarded 'paper of the year' in the Biochemical Journal-Gene section and in 2009, her citation classic on the subject of gene regulation by hypoxia was cited as the most cited paper of the year in the Biochemical Journal.
 In 2008, Rocha also received the 'outstanding achievement' award, at both the 13th World Congress on Advances in Oncology and the 11th International Symposium on Molecular Medicine.
 Greece.
+In 2025, Rocha was awarded the Sir Philip Randle by the Biochemical Society, for her outstanding contribution to the understanding of mammalian metabolism.
+Rocha has also been selected to be part of REF 2029 UoA5 sub-panel.